At a Glance

 In migration, shorebirds often visit the edges of the ponds visible from the deck of the Visitor Center.
 Shorebirds also use the mudflats visible at low tide along the shore of the Patuxent.
 The fields and hedgerows along the Driving Tour can be a good spot for migrating Bobolinks.

 At any time of year, check the bird feeding station and native plant garden behind the Visitor Center for feeder birds.

-Free, at Visitor Center and at various pullovers along the Driving Tour.
+Gravel lot at the Visitor Center and at various designated small lots along the Driving Tour.

 Bottomland DeciduousConifersHedgerowsUpland Deciduous Agricultural Crop Fields or Fallow FieldsHay Meadows, Pasture, Grass FieldOld Fields, Shrubby Meadows Forested SwampFreshwater Marsh or FloodplainFreshwater Pond, Lake, or ReservoirMud Flats (Tidal or Non-Tidal)Rivers & Streams

 Features:BeginnersBicycle Trails (Bikes may be prohibited on some trails)Bird Feeding StationBirding By CarBoardwalkBoat or Canoe/Kayak LaunchFishingFree - No Entry Fee at Any TimeHiking/Walking TrailsNative Plant Garden or Meadow/Pollinator PlantsNature Education ProgramsObservation Platform or TowerParkingPets AllowedPicnic AreaRestroomsWater ViewWheelchair Accessible FeaturesYoung People / Families

 Type:Chesapeake Bay Gateways NetworkDriving Tour (Roadside Birding)Nature CentersThe Rivers of the Western ShoreWater Trails